DomainDrivenArchitecture/dda-managed-ide/README.md

                    })

 (def ProvisioningUser {:login Str                   ; user account used for provisioning / executing tests
-                       (optional-key :password) Str ; password, is no authorized ssh key is avail.
+                       (optional-key :password) Str ; password, if no authorized ssh key is avail.
                        })

 (def Targets {:existing [ExistingNode]              ; nodes to test or install